RajenLee/cakes-in-openstack/ci-deploy/docs/user-guide.rst

 * database update failed
 * nodepool image-build failed
 * nodepool \** cmd no valid

+  * Description : all nodepool cmd is unavailable, and no logs
+  * Troubleshooting
+  Before nodepool run its cmd, the job corresponding to the cmd must be registered.
+It can be checked used by gearman.
+  If there are no registered jobs in Gearman, maybe, the reason is zuul service failed.
+  * Solution
+  check registered jobs : ``echo status| nc 127.0.0.1 4730 -w 1 ``
+  restart zuul service: ``service zuul-merger restart``; ``service zuul restart``

 * ci slave node created failed
 * slave node can not be registered in jenkins
 * slave node is outline in jenkins